Alexander was born in Glasgow, Scotland in 1891. He also had a sister in Brisbane, QLD, Mrs Marion Hughf - her husband died in France in 1918.

 using indecent language in the Main street while drunk(4).
 He embarked aboard the HMAT A71 Nestor in October, disembarking in Egypt some time later.
 He joined his unit at the end of February 1916 before transferring to the 46th Battalion a week later.
 Embarking from Alexandria, Egypt at the start of June he disembarked at Marseilles, France six days later.

 The end of June 1916 saw Alexander involved in the Battle of Pozieres after which he spent the period up until March 1917 alternating between duty in the trenches, training and rest behind the lines.
 During this period he was disciplined numerous times for being either late or absent from parade, or being drunk - on one occasion he forfeited 21 days pay and on another was court martialled and forfeited 30 days pay.

-He took part in the 1st Battle of Bullecourt in April 1917, Battle of Messines in June and the 1st Battle of Passchendaele.
+He took part in the 1st Battle of Bullecourt in April 1917, and the 1st Battle of Passchendaele.
 Alexander was AWL for two days in March 1918 - award, forfeit 9 days pay - before he was involved in the attacks on Dernacourt in April.
 August saw him involved in the Battle of Amiens followed by the attack on the Hindenburg Outpost Line in September.
-The battalion was out on the line when the war ended on 11 November, and Alexander returned to England in January 1919.
+The battalion was out of the line when the war ended on 11 November, and Alexander returned to England in January 1919.

 Alexander embarked for Australia aboard the Kildonian Castle in March 1919, returning to Australia in May and discharged from the AIF in late June.

 Tree Position (accuracy ±1 tree) latitude = -37.68096136964623 longtitude = 144.45779085814138

 Last updated by lee, Sat, 19 May 2018 10:43:01